XristinaAC/C-_Projects/Hangman/README.txt

-A simple version of the game "Hangman" created with c++.
+A simple version of the game "Hangman" created with C++.
 Can be played by two players since the word to be found asks the user to give one.